Trekkies (film): Reception

 Colin Covert gave three and a half stars in his review for the Star Tribune, adding that it was likely to shake up the viewer's opinions of Star Trek fans.
 He praised the structure of the film, with the initial "shock value" of each fan being followed up with further background to round out the portrait.
 Renee Graham at the Boston Globe gave a similar opinion, saying that despite the expectation of the reviewer, none of the opinions put forward by Trekkies felt like a "put-down".
 She summed up the documentary by saying "The Trekkie phenomenon may fall short of common definitions of normalcy, but as a film, Trekkies sure beats sleeping outside for days to see a mediocre movie about some galaxy far, far away."

 Regarding some of the film's more eccentric characters, The Tufts Daily film critic singled out Barbara Adams, a Star Trek uniform-wearing Trekkie that requests her fellow employees at Kinko's address her as "Commander."
 Adams turns out to be the so-called "Star Trek Juror," who was sworn-in as an alternate juror in the 1996 Clinton Whitewater hearings and wore her Starfleet uniform to court.
-Adams was ultimately dismissed from the Whitewater jury panel, not because of her Trek outfit, for being interviewed after court by the TV news program American Journal about her devotion to the Star Trek television series.
+Adams was ultimately dismissed from the Whitewater jury panel, not because of her Trek outfit, but for being interviewed after court by the TV news program American Journal about her devotion to the Star Trek television series.

 Also singled out by critics was mullet wearing, 15-year old computer expert Gabriel Köerner.

 Bob Stauss, the film critic for the Los Angeles Daily News gave two and a half stars, saying that the documentary goes on too long and did not delve into the "real psychological issues raised by such obsessive interest".
 He added that the fans were "amusing for about 15 minutes, tops" and that the cumulative effect of watching the fans for that long was "numbing".
 James Verniere for the Boston Herald gave three stars, suggesting that Nygard may have found his niche as the "Michael Moore of weirdness" with this and his following film, Six Days in Roswell.
 Verniere suggested that Trekkies wasn't as definitive as the film Free Enterprise (1999) but described it as an "interesting, often hilarious piece of sociological comedy".
 Alicia Potter, also at the Boston Herald, described the film as "surreally funny".

 On Rotten Tomatoes, the film holds a rating of 86% from 42 reviews with the consensus: "To fan or not to fawn over: this lifelong and prosperous journey into a sometimes cringeworthy world makes Trekkies the lovable center of its universe."